-This summer, Stories Inc. is traveling the world for several global employer brands, capturing consistent and compelling content that speaks to local, glocal and global workplace culture (more on that here).
-These with-it brands recognize the power of personalization and global messaging in their employer branding and recruitment marketing content.
+Stories Inc. often develops content for global employer brands, capturing consistent and compelling content that speaks to local, global and glocal workplace culture.
+These brands recognize the power of personalization and global messaging in their employer branding and recruitment marketing content.
 They also care about efficiency and consistency.

-Here is why you should consider taking the three pronged approach of local-glocal-global content for your employer branding and recruitment marketing efforts.
+Here is why you should consider taking the three-pronged approach of local, global and glocal content for your employer branding and recruitment marketing efforts.

 Local: Capture Specifics of a Culture

 Acknowledging what candidates already know — that their employee experience will depend on the team they’re on, the job they do, the place they work — builds trust.
-Giving them insight into the exact or very similar experience captures interest, puts themselves in the shoes off the storytelling employee, and empowers them to make an educated apply-or-not decision.
+Giving them insight into the exact or very similar experience captures interest.
+Additionally, it puts the candidates in the shoes of the storytelling employee, and empowers them to make an educated, apply-or-not decision.

 Specific culture content is also ideal for your targeted recruitment marketing efforts as seen on landing pages and ads.